Google’s PageRank factors help Google’s Spiders Index your pages. Google’s PageRank measures the importance of a web page.

 4. Keyword Appears in H1 Tag: H1 tags are a “second title tag” that sends another relevancy signal to Google.

-5. Keyword is Most Frequently Used Phrase in Document: Having a keyword appear more than any other likely acts as a relevancy signal.
+5. The keyword is Most Frequently Used Phrase in Document: Having a keyword appear more than any other likely acts as a relevancy signal.

-6. Content Length: Content with more words can cover a wider breadth and are likely preferred to shorter superficial articles.
-SERPIQ found that content length correlated with SERP position.
+6. Content-Length: Content with more words can cover a wider breadth and are likely preferred to shorter superficial articles.

 7. Keyword Density: Although not as important as it once was, keyword density is still something Google uses to determine the topic of a webpage.
 But going overboard can hurt you.